Leaving a child in the car for a quick trip to the grocery store may seem harmless. After all, you are only grabbing a few things.

 Safe Kids believes public awareness and constant reminders are the best way to avoid these types of tragedies, and it works with the federal government to keep this on people’s minds.

-If you or a family has been affected by the death of a child from a heat stroke caused by the negligence of another person, contact the personal injury attorneys at Kelly & Associates Injury Lawyers can guide you in the right direction at this difficult time.
+If you or a family has been affected by the death of a child from a heat stroke caused by the negligence of another person, contact the personal injury attorneys at Michael Kelly Injury Lawyers can guide you in the right direction at this difficult time.